 Oil Demand Set to Decline to 80-100 Million bbl/d by 2035, Says BP Economist

-(Reuters) — Global oil demand will fall to around 80 million to 100 million barrels per day by 2035 in a net-zero environment, BP's chief U.S. economist told an energy conference in Dallas on Wednesday.
+(Reuters) — Global oil demand will fall to around 80 million barrels per day by 2035 in a net-zero environment, and 100 million bpd in the current trajectory scenario, BP's chief U.S. economist told an energy conference in Dallas on Wednesday.

-Crude oil demand is about 102 million barrels of oil per day now, and the forecast assumes renewables and more efficient motor vehicles increase over that period.
+Crude oil demand is about 102 million bpd now, and the forecast assumes renewables and more efficient motor vehicles increase over that period.
 But BP's Michael Cohen said the world will need continued investment in fossil fuels to ensure an orderly transition to cleaner energy.

 Non-OPEC oil supply growth will exceed demand growth over the next several years, limiting the ability of the Organization of the Petroleum Exporting Countries to add more barrels to the global market, Cohen said.